neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 The pebble region in the [!ac](PB-FHR) is enclosed by an outer graphite reflector.
-In order to keep the graphite reflector within allowable design temperatures, the reflector contains several bypass flow paths so that a small percentage of the coolant flow, usually on the order of 5 to 10% of the total flow, can maintain the graphite within allowable temperature ranges.
+In order to keep the graphite reflector within allowable design temperatures, the reflector contains several bypass flow paths so that a small percentage of the coolant flow can maintain the graphite within allowable temperature ranges.
 This bypass flow is important to quantify so that accurate estimates of core cooling and reflector temperatures can be obtained.
-By repeating these calculations for a range of Reynolds numbers and geometries, this model can be used to provide friction factor and Nusselt number correlations as inputs to a full-core Pronghorn model.
+By repeating these calculations for a range of Reynolds numbers and geometries, this model can be used to provide friction factor and Nusselt number correlations.

 This section describes the [!ac](PB-FHR) reflector geometry and our computational model.
 A top-down view of the [!ac](PB-FHR) reactor is shown in [top_down], with important